Last Updated on December 18, 2022 by Heather Hart, ACSM EP, CSCS

 Not all ultras are run on trails!
 This ultra-marathon is a 100-mile foot race that travels from Key Largo to Key West along the Florida Keys.

 28. Heavy As Lead

 Heavy as Lead is the story of Jason Cohen, who went from 300lbs to just a short 7 years later found himself running the Leadville Trail 100.

 Another quick look at Hardrock 100.
 Kroger’s Canteen – an aid station perched on a tiny ledge, 13,100ft above sea level.
 The volunteers at this aid station are as badass as the runners!

-Western Time (Billy Yang Films)
+30. Western Time

 31. The 100 Mile King

 A fun and lighthearted film about the incredible and inspirational 29 hour run of the oldest finisher in Western States Endurance Run history, Nick Bassett.
 I can only hope to still be running, never mind running sub 30 hour 100 milers, at his age!

 Trail runner Marcos Ferro takes on the challenge to cross the famous Huayhuash trail in the mighty Peruvian Andes.
 While running non-stop, he’ll discover there are always lessons to be learned between his two loves in life; running and family.